jakewies/hugo-theme-codex/README.md

 For macOS users, the extended version is installed by default if you use `homebrew`.

-For Windows users, you can install with choco:
+For Windows users, you can install with `choco`:
 ```
 choco install hugo-extended -confirm
 ```